 Supplies for sorting:

-· Vacuum seal bags - these are a must-have!
-We use them on deputation as well
+Vacuum seal bags - these are a must-have!
+We used them on deputation as well

-· Plastic latch boxes - bought at Walmart, used to ship items to Spain
+Plastic latch boxes - bought at Walmart with the plan to ship items to Spain